Shanno Khurana: Career

 Over the years she composed directed and sung five full-length musicals, experimenting both with classical music as well as folk music styles.
-Her operas include Heer Ranjha (1956) with Sheila Bhatia, in which she also played the lead role, Sohni Mahiwal in Punjabi (1963), where in Ustad Mushtaq Hussain, son of her guru sang with her, "Jahan Ara" in Urdu (1970), Chitralekha (1973, Hindi), based on the story by Bhagwati Charan Verma and directed by B.V.
+Her operas include Heer Ranjha (1956) with director Sheila Bhatia, in which she also played the lead role, Sohni Mahiwal in Punjabi (1963), where in Ustad Mushtaq Hussain, son of her guru sang with her, "Jahan Ara" in Urdu (1970), Chitralekha (1973, Hindi), based on the story by Bhagwati Charan Verma and directed by B.V.
 Karanth has music composed on 80 classical ragas, and "Sundari", based on the novel by the same name written by Bhai Vir Singh in 1979.
 In 2006, her music album of genre of tappas, titled Sufi Raah was released by Parzor Foundation.

 Awards

 Khurana was awarded the Padma Shri in 1991, followed by the Padma Bhushan in 2006, the fourth and the third highest civilian honour respectively given by Government of India.
 In 2002, she was conferred the Sangeet Natak Akademi Fellowship, the highest honour in the performing arts conferred by the Sangeet Natak Akademi, India's National Academy for Music, Dance and Drama and was later made a board member of the Sangeet Natak Akademi.